Kothigalu Saar Kothigalu: Plot

-Three friends; Rammi, Nani and Moni, vexed with their wives Urvashi, Prema and Tara decide to take a mass suicide.
+Three friends; Rammi, Nani and Moni, vexed with their wives Almelu, Lalitha and Shalini decide to commit mass suicide.
 But they end up saving a businessman who was also attempting suicide.
-These men help Chandru in straightening out his business and earn a good salary to support their families.
-But they suffer from an after marriage problem.
+These men help a factory owner in straightening out his business and earn a good salary to support their families.
+But they suffer from a marriage problem.
 Their wives do not allow them to have sex.
-Urvasi is highly devotional and spends her days with fasting.
-Prema is a busy lawyer and she is more dedicated to her work than her family life.
-Tara is a TV actress and is more interesting in making love to the camera than to her husband.
+Almelu is highly devotional and spends her days fasting.
+Lalitha is a busy lawyer and she is more dedicated to her work than her family life.
+Shalini is a TV actress and is more interested in making love to the camera than to her husband.

 At this juncture, Chandru is confronted with another problem.
 His foreign returned daughters are too fast for him to make them agree for an arranged marriage with the sons of his close pal.
-These guys throw an idea to Chandru that he should employ three good-looking guys and make his daughters fall in love with them.
-After that, the guys could ditch the girls so that they get back to their dad to ask forgiveness and accept his proposal.
-Lucky asks these three friends to do the roles of lovers in spite of knowing the fact that they are married.
-These friends attract the girls and when its time to ditch them, they found it too discouraging as they were offered five-star luxuries by Lucky during that time.
+These guys give Chandru an idea that he should employ three good-looking guys and make his daughters fall in love with them.
+After that, the guys could ditch the girls so that they get back to their dad to ask for forgiveness and accept his proposal.
+Lucky asks these three friends to play the roles of the lovers in spite of knowing that they are married.
+These friends attract the girls and when its time to ditch them, they find it too discouraging as they were offered five-star luxuries by Lucky during that time.
 So they decide to double cross him by marrying his daughters.

 However, when their wives learns of these affairs, they confront Chandru for forcing their husbands.
 Chandru explains the reasoning of his act as he wanted his daughters to lead a happy life to which they accept.
 The trio again tries to kill themselves, but are saved by their wives.
 The trio conducts the marriage of the three girls, it is hinted at the end of the movie, however, that the three friends have not completely turned over a new leaf with the entrance of three girls whom they meet at the marriage.